abdealijivaji/ViralRecall_3.0/README.md

 viralrecall_database
 ```

-The `-d` flag can be used to specify the download directory and `-o` can be used to set the directory name.
+The `-d` flag can be used to specify the download directory and `-n` can be used to set the directory name.

 This will automatically download and set up the database directory.